tmded/IFunnyAPIStuff/README.md

 # IFunnyAPIStuff
-A compilation of the aspects of the ifunny api me and a few friends have explored.
+A very short compilation of the aspects of the ifunny api me, and a few friends have explored.